 Camp Yale is a state of the art outdoor team building and leadership development center located within a 30 acre wooded recreational park in east central Indiana just south of the city of Winchester.

 We specialize in facilitated team building and leadership development for corporations, organized adult groups, and young people of all ages.
 We offer a 15 stations a team building challenge course, a 50-foot climbing tower, 450-foot zip line, a one acre fishing pond, a 2-mile native tree and wildflower identification trail, shower facilities, a shelter house, campfire pits, and more.

 We have a passion for leadership and team development in a relaxed, highly enjoyable outdoor retreat experience.
-Both single day retreats and overnight retreats are available.

 Camp Yale wants YOU!
 As a not-for-profit organization, Camp Yale depends on volunteer support to provide our services to the general public.
 We are currently looking for volunteers to become certified facilitators to supervise Rock Climbing Wall and Zip Line activities during public access hours, to teach and supervise outdoor education sessions, and to facilitate…Read more